 Further, you will understand the market better.
 For instance, you will know which needs are common, the products with the most demand, various market gaps, and ways to harness the data collected to work in favor of your business.

-Ignoring this essential factor will result in severe consequences, like dealing in a product that is not in demand, poor planning strategies, unreliable predictions, as well as poor management of your business.
+Ignoring this essential factor will result in severe consequences, like dealing with a product that is not in demand, poor planning strategies, unreliable predictions, as well as poor management of your business.

 Conclusion of a Successful Small Business